henry4026/bank-marketing-project/README.md

 - f1 score increase 5% after tuning parameters.

 # Conclusion
-- XG boosting generate the most profit of $6130 with 0.9 threshold
+- XG boosting generate the most profit of $6130 with 0.9 threshold base on this business case
   - this means that anything below 90% we will call the customer to check in if they are interested on purchasing term deposit.
   - customers might be frustrated and it might hurt company reputation or customers might stop doing business with us.
 - depends on the business needs, we might need to switch our model with different threshold to fulfill the company's needs.